OAG Services from A - Z

 In addition to the components of the “Work Readiness Program”, participants are exposed to alternative programs, which include, but are not limited to:

-Life skills, including a culinary program, building maintenance, hygiene, health and wellness, and banking and money management.
+Life skills, including a culinary arts program, building maintenance, hygiene, health and wellness, and banking and money management.

 Social skills curriculum, including instruction in parenting and substance abuse prevention.